ethicalgaming/macros/README.md

 To actually image search, an image of the item inside the search region is required.
 The item should be as small as possible, 10x10px is preferred as a size.
 This image should also include as little as possible of the background.
 This is to prevent contrast changing in colours affecting the image search, and also the region being 100% correct.

 This image is then stored in `components/images`.
-To get these coordinates, use the provided `Coordinates.ahk` file under `components/utils`.

 ![screenshotregion](https://puu.sh/JgNIa.png)